-In Raw mode, the AX8052F131 does not perform any packet delimiting or byte synchronization.
-It simply serializes transmit bytes.
+In Raw mode, the AX8052F151 does not perform any packet delimiting or byte synchronization.
+It simply serializes transmit bytes and de-serializes the received bit-stream and groups it into bytes.

 This mode is ideal for implementing legacy protocols in software.